minio-sk/crafting-web-applications/ruby/README.md

 # => (1 + (2 * -5))
 ```

 An easy task for almost any object-oriented language.
 But try that in a functional language.
 Now to the interesting part.
-Let's add a new operation: Evaluating expressions.
+Let's add a new operation: Evaluating expressions and again **without touching existing code**.
+Imagine you are extending an existing third-party library.

 ```ruby
 class Number